Application of Transformers for Nonlinear Channel Compensation in Optical Systems: Introduction

-The remainder of this paper is organized as follows: In Section \ref{TF_Pre}, the overall structure of fiber nonlinear compensation is briefly discussed and the Transformer's basics are reviewed.
-In Section \ref{TF_main}, the NLC architecture with Transformers are introduced for processing a block of symbols.
-Moreover, the impact of the perturbation mask for reducing the computational complexity of the attention mechanism is explained.
+The remainder of this paper is organized as follows: In Section \ref{TF_Pre}, the structure of fiber nonlinear compensation is briefly discussed and the Transformer's basics are reviewed.
+In Section \ref{TF_main}, the Transformer-NLC architecture is introduced and then the impact of perturbation mask for reducing the computational complexity of the attention mechanism is explained.
 Next, numerical results are presented in Section \ref{TF_sim} and finally, we summarize the paper in Section \ref{TF_conc}.